• Skip to primary navigation

 I used my smallest ice cream scoop (#100 - about 2 teaspoons) to measure out the dough.
 Then, I rolled the dough between the palms of my hands to form the smooth balls.

-Being the foodie geek that I am, I actually weighed each of the cookie dough balls to ensure that they were of equal size.
+Being the foodie geek that I am, I weighed each cookie dough ball to ensure they were equal.
 Each one weighed 11 grams!

-I placed the cookie dough balls in the freezer for about 30 minutes to firm them up.
+I placed the cookie dough balls on a parchment-lined cookie sheet and placed them in the freezer for about 30 minutes to firm them up.

 Cookie dough balls